Make your own free website on Tripod.com

 by David M. Buss

-Much of this text is medically fascinating: Women without pregnancy sickness are more than twice as likely to have spontaneous abortions—perhaps because they ingest foods having more toxins and fetuses are sensitive to toxins.
+Women without pregnancy sickness are more than twice as likely to have spontaneous abortions—perhaps because they ingest foods having more toxins and fetuses are sensitive to toxins.
 Most pregnancies end up in spontaneous abortions, often before women know they are pregnant.
 When we feel sick, iron-rich foods taste horrible because bacteria thrive at high iron levels.

 Women believe bad traits in men are more undesirable than men believe bad traits in women are undesirable.
-The four bad traits that men rate more undesirable than women—out of 67 traits—are “ugliness,” hairiness, needing commitment, and poor sex drive.
+The four bad traits that men rate more undesirable than women—out of 67 traits—are ugliness, hairiness, needing commitment, and poor sex drive.
 Among the 63 traits more highly preferred by women than men are money, status, humor, ambition, industriousness, personableness, dependability, lovingness, good health, similar values, psychological stability, and willingness to invest resources.

-Some famous research claims that the computer compiled “average” face is the most attractive face, but this research may be misleading.
+Some famous research asserts that the computer compiled “average” face is the most attractive face, but this research may be misleading.
 When people say “average looking” in conversations, they mean somewhere around the median in attractiveness.
 The computer face is a mean assembled from dozens of faces.
 Symmetry matters for attractiveness.
 The computer assembled mean face is highly symmetrical.

 Other research indicates that when the computerized mean faces of men and women are "feminized"—fuller lips, thinner jaws, smaller noses, shorter jaws—they are judged more attractive by both men and women.
 A computer assembled mean white man’s face looks like an ordinary guy with high symmetry.
 Feminizing that face turns it into a Donny Osmond lookalike.